UCI-GREGoR/mitochondria_m2_wdl/README.md

 * Have git installed with the package manager of your host operating system.
 * * For Ubuntu or Debian:
 * * `sudo apt install git`
-  * For Red Hat Enterprise Linux, CentOS, Rocky Linux, or Fedora:
+  * For Red Hat Enterprise Linux (RHEL), CentOS, Rocky Linux, or Fedora:
   * `sudo dnf install git`
 * * For Mac OS with [brew](https://brew.sh/) installed:
 * * `brew install git`